Last updated: 19 October 2023 & medically reviewed by Hailey Shafir

 Xanax addiction can form quickly, even after only a few weeks and even on the recommended dose, making it one of the most addictive forms of benzodiazepine.
 One of the warning signs of addiction is the onset of withdrawal symptoms when a person cuts down or misses a dose.

-For Xanax, withdrawal symptoms may be mild at first, but the severity increases with a longer duration of abuse, as well as the dose size being taken.
+For Xanax, withdrawal symptoms may be mild at first, but the severity increases with a longer duration of abuse, as well as the dose size being taken and how much Xanax is in the person's system.
 Xanax withdrawal symptoms appear suddenly and can present themselves as little as three hours after the last dose.
 The most common and severe Xanax withdrawal symptoms include:

 Shakiness or trembling